 Are you interested in starting a career within the creative industry?
 Are you keen to develop your practical skills in the exciting field of Art and Design, ready for a higher level apprenticeship or education?
-Do you dream of being a fashion designer?
-Are you always looking at the next trends and catwalk shows?
+Do you dream of being an artist, architect, graphic designer, automotive designer, fashion designer, etc?
+Are you always looking at the next trends and new techniques?

 Through a combination of practical units and stimulating assignments you will acquire a range of practical and creative skills through the introduction of a number of ambitious and exciting projects to prepare you for Britain's expanding design industry.
-You will be given the freedom to experiment and develop your own particular areas within Art and Design.
+You will be given the freedom to experiment and develop your own areas within Art and Design.

+You will learn how to analyse the work of others and talk about this in a sophisticated way which will link to Unit 2.
 You will explore materials, techniques and processes and be pushed for a high level of skill by passionate teachers of Art and Design.
 You will also be encouraged to find your own methods of expression throughout the innovative units, culminating in a large scale exhibition to show off your work.